AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-overview.md

 [Configure Always On availability group in Azure VM manually - Resource Manager](virtual-machines-windows-portal-sql-alwayson-availability-groups-manual.md)

-## Manually create an availability group in Azure portal preview
+## Manually create an availability group in Azure Portal

 You can also create the virtual machines yourself without the template.
 First, complete the prerequisites, then create the availability group.
 See the following topics: